puneeth-chinnam/BikeSales-Excel/README.md

 # Bike Purchase Analysis Dashboard

+## Find the Dashboard in the "Dashboard" sheet in Excel file.

 ## Dataset

 This project analyzes a bike purchase dataset with 1000 records and the following attributes: